kubernetes-sigs/node-feature-discovery/docs/advanced/worker-commandline-reference.md

 nfd-worker -no-publish
 ```

-### -label-whitelist
+### -label-allowlist

-The `-label-whitelist` specifies a regular expression for filtering feature
+The `-label-allowlist` specifies a regular expression for filtering feature
 labels based on their name.
 Each label must match against the given reqular
 expression in order to be published.

 Note: The regular expression is only matches against the "basename" part of the
 label, i.e. to the part of the name after '/'.
 The label namespace is omitted.

-Note: This flag takes precedence over the `core.labelWhiteList` configuration
+Note: This flag takes precedence over the `core.labelAllowList` configuration
 file option.

 Default: *empty*